lzharif/100-days-of-code/log.md

 **Today's Progress**: Still in a way to fixing the flow of registration in @sahabatsehati_id using fragment.

 **Thoughts:** Having sleep deprivation really hinder my ability to think.
 Hmm..

+### Day 16: January 13, 2018

+**Today's Progress**: I'm in my way to finish @sahabatsehati_id quiz feature.
+Still confused on how to download array from Firebase Database..

+**Thoughts:** It's the matter of ready or not to release the application.
+Just two more features please..

+### Day 17: January 14, 2018

+**Today's Progress**: I have finished 3rd week of [Big Data Integration and Processing by University of California, San Diego](https://www.coursera.org/learn/big-data-integration-processing/home/info).
+In this section I learned that quantity of data sources may pose an issue to big data systems.
+This problem can be solved through building schema that can convert in and out data model between sources, and integrate it.
+I also learned Splunk.
+Seems like it can be used for my next venture!

+**Thoughts:** Having an allergy may hinder my thinking process, so I have to limit my chocolate consumption :(